 This structure was built by Sawai Jai Singh in the year 1716 and has the distinction of being the largest stone observatory in the world.
 The Jantar Mantar is located near the gate of the City Palace in Jaipur and has a number of medieval astronomical instruments on display.

-Caper Travel India provides tour packages to Jaipur.
+Caper Travel India provides various Jaipur Tour Packages.
 For more information or to book a tour, please enter your query in the form given.

 We strive to make the world accessible for each and every one!